Certain terms, including some financial terms, related to the VINCI group's activities are defined below.

 BU (Business Unit) - Profit centre.

-Business - The group consists of two core businesses – concessions and contracting – which each consist of business lines.
+Business - The group consists of three core businesses – concessions , energy and construction – which each consist of business lines.

 Capital employed - Non-current assets less the working capital requirement including current provisions and less tax payable.